 Importance of Emotion in Daily Life

-Emotion plays a crucial role in everyday life.
+Emotion in psychology plays a crucial role in everyday life.
 It affects how we learn, work, and maintain relationships.

 Many of our decisions are based on emotions.